techidaily/site-article-posts/source/_posts/new-step-by-step-guide-to-dimming-audio-with-logic-pro-for-2024.md

 ![region master logic pro](https://images.wondershare.com/filmora/article-images/2022/07/region-master-logic-pro.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_O8m9KphYzs?si=jITthzeyX_Kmt9X2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step3 The "Fade Out" option may also be used to manage how quickly an area fades out.
 You must first choose an area and then press the "Fade Out" slider to do this.
 A playhead may regulate a cross-fade depending on the genre of music.
 The choice is unaffected by this.
 However, you should utilize the "Fade In" slider if you're employing an audio effect in a video.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 3: Utilize a File Editor